influxdata/docs-v2/content/v2.0/process-data/get-started.md

 about each option._

 {{% note %}}
-If creating a task in the InfluxDB user interface (UI), task options are defined in form fields when creating the task.
+When creating a task in the InfluxDB user interface (UI), task options are defined in form fields.
 {{% /note %}}

 ## Define a data source